 - ¼ cup balsamic vinegar

 - 1 tsp salt

 - Preheat oven to 450 degrees.

-- Slice the onion, quarter the brussel sprouts, and place into a greased roasting pan.
-Cut each piece of bacon into 3rds and lay over the top of the brussel spouts and onions.
-Try and cover as much of the brussel sprouts as you can.
+- Slice the onion, quarter the brussels sprouts, and place into a greased roasting pan.
+Cut each piece of bacon into 3rds and lay over the top of the brussels spouts and onions.
+Try and cover as much of the brussels sprouts as you can.

 - Roast for 10 minutes and then toss with garlic powder, salt and sprinkle with a tablespoons of balsamic vinegar.

 - Continue roasting for 10 minutes and tossing with a tablespoons of balsamic vinegar until caramelized and crispy.
 About 40-50 minutes.

 - The fresher the brussels sprouts the better.
 Older brussels sprouts will turn out soggy.

 - Eat the little leaves as they become crispy so that they don't burn.

 - Other ideas are to eliminate the balsamic vinegar, or toss them in grated parmesan at the end.